 The majority of Turkmenistan's people are ethnic Turkmens (85%) with large minorities of Uzbeks (5%) and Russians (4%).
-Small minorities include the Kazakhs, Tatars, Ukrainians, Kurds, Armenians, Azers, Balochs and Pashtuns.
+Small minorities include the Kazakhs, Tatars, Ukrainians, Kurds, Armenians, Azeris, Balochs and Pashtuns.

 In 1939, 18.6% of the population was ethnic Russian, which fell to 9.5% in 1989.
 Today, it is estimated at 4%.
 The number of Turkmen in the country doubled from 1989 to 2001 while the number of Russians fell by around 66%.

-Muslims make up 89% of the population while 9% follow the Eastern Orthodox Church and the other 2% are non-religious, according to the CIA World Factbook.
-The Pew Research Center places the Muslim population at 93%.
+Muslims make up 89% of the population in Turkmenistan, and most Turkmen site Islam as an integral part of their daily life and culture.
+An additional 10% of the population are of the Eastern Orthodox Church, and the religion of the remaining 1% of the population is unknown, according to the CIA World Factbook.
+The Pew Research Center places the Muslim population even higher at 93%.